 Tasted neat in a Glencairn after a few minutes rest …

 Nose: light vanilla, sourdough bread, lemon peel, sweet floral notes, ginger, faint musty oak, a pinch of dill

-Finish: medium in length, “crisp” satisfying warmth, vanilla candy, baking spice
+Finish: medium in length, “crisp” satisfying warmth – vanilla candy, sweet baking spice

-Overall: This folks, is a delicious pour.
-At least to me, Russell’s Reserve Single Barrel Rye has some of the best elements of both Kentucky “barely legal rye” and Indiana “high rye” whiskeys.
-The vanilla/bakery notes, while light in texture and weight, are more reminiscent of a bourbon.
-The spice notes however, are full-on rye in nature.
+Overall: This, folks, is a delicious pour.
+Russell’s Reserve Single Barrel Rye has some of the best elements of both Kentucky “barely legal rye” and Indiana “high rye” whiskeys.
+The core vanilla/bakery notes, while light in texture and weight, are reminiscent of Wild Turkey bourbon.
+The spice notes, however, are full-on rye in nature.
 And for the first time in recent memory (or maybe ever), I’m detecting a faint dill note in a Wild Turkey whiskey.
-This single barrel straight rye artfully balances sweet and spicy, is very easy and enjoyable to sip, and is surprisingly complex for its lack of an age statement.
-I’m looking forward to trying more of these, particularly some of the more uncommon private selections (which I’ve heard are often more mature and complex in nature).
-As for this dram of Russell’s Reserve Single Barrel Rye, I’m giving it a B+.

 Russell’s Reserve Single Barrel Rye artfully balances sweet and spicy, is notably easy and enjoyable to sip, and is surprisingly developed for its lack of an age statement.
 I’m looking forward to trying more of these, particularly some of the more uncommon private selections, which I’ve heard are often more mature and complex in nature.